Join the club to access all our art lessons, camps, and printables! 👉

 Slime

-The texture of this gooey substance is somewhere between play dough and silly putty.
+We love slime!
+The texture of this gooey substance is so fun for kids to play with and work in their hands.
 If you have carpets you’ll want to cover them first, but this is otherwise a fine activity to do indoors.

 Goop (also known as Oobleck)